kandluis/myTransactions/README.md

 Additionally, you need a `keys.json` file containing valid keys to be used when accessing the Google Spreadsheet.
 This is just a JSON file that you should be able to download from the Google Cloud Console.
 You need to attach in the `GOOGLE_SHEETS_CREDENTIALS` section above as a single string.

+Note that we rely on `pipenv` to automatically load the variables from `.env` into your environment.
+If you are not using `pipenv`, you will need to load them in some other way.

 ## Python Requirements